Continuing Education Webinar Series

 Presented by Jyothi V. Roberston, DVM

 Learn about the websites and social media platforms that can help you connect with pet owners, pet rescue organizations, and your veterinary colleagues while also getting the word out about your practice and showcasing your humane efforts and successes.

-Presenter: Brenda Tassava, CVPM, CVJ
+Presented by Brenda Tassava, CVPM, CVJ

 This webinar presents a basic overview of the nature and types of disasters based on real cases and a detailed look at how to prepare a veterinary clinic for a disaster.

-Presenter: Barry Kellogg, VMD
+Presented by Barry Kellogg, VMD

 This webinar imparts basic knowledge of the legal process they can expect if they report suspected non-accidental injury or neglect of a patient.
 The veterinarian’s role in how that legal decision is made is also discussed.

-Presenters: Sherry Ramsey, Esq. and Lorna Grande, DVM
+Presented by Sherry Ramsey, Esq. and Lorna Grande, DVM

 Before the Rehabilitator Arrives: How to Provide Emergency Care to Wildlife Brought to Your Clinic or Shelter

 This webinar provides basic instruction on how to provide emergency care for the most common injured and orphaned wildlife brought in to clinics or shelters.